adrianboston/Loudspring-Lab-Website/posts/2012-02-20-mobile-apps.md

 <p>Our designers and developers have been there since the very beginning, when only 500 iPhone Apps existed on the iTunes Store.
 That's before the iPad.</p>

 <p>Since that time, we've been pushing the limits of iPhone with technology and user interaction.
-We are strong in U/X design, Objective-C, Cocoa, Carbon, OpenGL, Sound, OpenGL and animation.
-For us, it's all about the user.</p>
+We are strong in U/X design and native iOS (Core Audio, OpenGL, OpenAL) and Cloud applications.</p>

 <p>We make unique Apps that boost your mobile presence.</p>